OWASP/www-chapter-israel/index.md

 ## Welcome

   We aim to organize the next activities
-* An annual conference (next one going to be virtual), usually in September or October.
+* An annual conference (next one going to be virtual), next one is around the corner, Oct 27-28 2020, [AppSec Israel 2020](https://www.meetup.com/OWASP-Israel/events/273224114/) - start to register.
 * Periodic meetings and workshops.
 If you would like to host a meeting or speak in one contact [Ori Troyna](mailto:ori.troyna@owasp.org) or [Shira Shamban](mailto:shira.shamban@owasp.org).
 * Translation of OWASP resources to Hebrew.
 * Spreading the Word - Reaching out for more people, especially outside of the AppSec community.